 Sustainable Agriculture and Food Security in Peru

-Peru is a major producer of agricultural products, including quinoa and coffee.
-Environmental awareness in Peru is critical for promoting sustainable farming practices that preserve soil and water resources.
-While the Inca Trail is considered a national monument so there is no farming as such.
-Other trekking routes such as The Salkantay Trek pass through coffee and cocoa plantations.
-Trekkers can sustainably visit these plantations and maybe even purchase some delicious coffee, meaning that you are directly contributing to the local coffee producers.
+Environmental awareness in Peru is essential for promoting sustainable farming practices.
+Environmental awareness in Peru is essential for promoting sustainable farming practices.
+Trekking routes like Salkantay, pass through coffee and cocoa plantations.
+Trekkers can visit these plantations and maybe even purchase some delicious coffee!
+You will be contributing to the economy of the local coffee producers.

-Access to clean water is a fundamental human right, and many Peruvians rely on rivers and lakes for their water supply.
-Protecting these water sources from pollution close to the Salkantay Trek is vital not only for trekkers on their Machu Picchu Hike but also for the local communities.
-This is why it is important to practice sustainable trekking practices such as adequate disposal of garbage and the "packing in, packing out" philosophy.
+Access to clean water is a fundamental human right.
+Many Peruvians rely on rivers and lakes for their water supply in remote regions.
+Protecting these water sources from pollution is vital for Salkantay Trekkers.
+As well as for the local communities.
+This is why it is important to use sustainable practices.
+These include adequate disposal of waste.
+As well as the "packing in, packing out" philosophy on your treks along The Salkantay Trail.

 Glacial Lake Humantay